marvinknoeller/2024-mk-jn-temporal-domain-derivative-sound-soft/README.md

 - F_op.m : Returns SV^{-1}b, what is required during the convolution quadrature method.
 - HelmholtzPotentials.m : Returns the single layer operator S as a function handle.
-- ip_RK_for* : Runs the direct and afterward the inverse scattering problem based on the RK-CQ method.
+- ip_RK_for* : Runs the direct and afterward the inverse scattering problem based on the RK-CQ method. ip_RK_for* would also support the golden section line search as a line search method.
+This is however not used in the work.
     Note that the results of IP_RKfor1_double.m are not shown in the work.
 It is however described in Example 1.
 - PlotIterates.m : Plots exact object and the current iterate given some iteration numbers.
 - RKdata.m : Returns the coefficients of the RK method.